 - 5. What types of damages can I recover when I win my case?

-a civil cause of action in California designed to go after individuals who file frivolous lawsuits and cause damages as a result.1
+The tort of malicious prosecution is a civil cause of action in California designed to go after individuals who file frivolous lawsuits and cause damages as a result.1

-- Malice or Malicious Intent: The person who brought the frivolous lawsuit must have done so with some ill purpose, not simply by mistake.
+- Malice or Malicious Intent: The litigant who brought the frivolous lawsuit must have done so with some ill purpose, not simply by mistake.
 Naming the wrong person in a lawsuit by accident would not constitute malice.

 - Legal Damages: Both economic and non-economic compensatory damages can be considered and must be proven at trial.

 It is important for an injured person to prove all the elements for this claim.
 Failing to prove any one of the elements of this cause of action will result in a loss at trial.

 In order to prove a claim of malicious prosecution against a person, the plaintiff must prove the following by a preponderance of the evidence:

 - that the defendant was actively involved in bringing about the lawsuit;

 - that prior action ended in the plaintiff’s favor;

 - that no reasonable attorney or reasonable person in the defendant’s circumstances would have believed that there were reasonable grounds to bring the underlying action against the plaintiff;